-The LCB is considered the simplest functional sphingolipid and can have a range of modifications including phosphorylation, desaturation and hydroxylation.
+62 An overview of the sphingolipid biosynthetic pathway is presented in Fig. 1.
+The term 63 sphingolipid covers a class of lipids whose defining component is a long-chain or sphingoid 64 base (LCB; for ease of reference, Table S1 lists the abbreviations used in this review).
+The 65 LCB is a carbon amino-alcohol backbone most commonly of 18 carbons which is synthesized 66 by the condensation of serine and palmitoyl-CoA catalysed by serine palmitoyl transferase 67 (SPT) in the endoplasmic reticulum (ER) (Chen et al., 2006).
+The product of this reaction, 3-68 ketosphinganine, is then reduced by the action of the 3-ketosphinganine reductase to 69 sphinganine (d18:0) (Beeler et al., 1998).
+The LCB is considered the simplest functional 70 sphingolipid and can have a range of modifications including phosphorylation, desaturation 71 and hydroxylation.
 It is sometimes referred to as the free LCB.
-The LCB may be linked to a very-long-chain fatty acid via an amide bond to form a ceramide.
-The fatty acyl component is usually 16-26 carbons.
-This reaction is catalysed by ceramide synthase.
-In Arabidopsis thaliana (hereafter Arabidopsis) three ceramide synthases have been identified, LOH1-3.
-Ceramidases catalyse the reverse reaction and are a component in regulating the ceramide pool and sphingolipid homeostasis (Pata et al., 2008).
-Ceramides can be phosphorylated in the endoplasmic reticulum (ER) by ceramide kinases (CerK) or ACD5 (accelerated cell death 5) or further modified to form the complex sphingolipids glycosylceramides (GlcCers) in the ER and glycosyl inositol phosphorylceramides (GIPCs) by the addition of simple or multiple sugars on ceramide at the C1 position in the Golgi.
-These reactions are catalysed by glucosylceramide synthase (GCS) and at least three functional IPC-synthases and several glycosyl or glucuronyl transferases (Wang et al., 2008; Mina et al., 2010; Rennie et al., 2014; Msanne et al., 2015).
+The LCB may be linked to a 72 very long chain fatty acid via an amide bond to form a ceramide.
+The fatty acyl component is 73 usually 16-26 carbons.
+This reaction is catalyzed by ceramide synthase.
+In Arabidopsis 74 thaliana (hereafter Arabidopsis) three ceramide synthases have been identified, LOH1-3.
+75 Ceramidases catalyse the reverse reaction and are a component in regulating the ceramide 76 pool and sphingolipid homeostasis (Pata et al., 2008).
+Ceramides can be phosphorylated in 77 the ER by ceramide kinases (CerK) or ACD5 (accelerated cell death 5) or further modified to 78 form the complex sphingolipids glycosylceramides (GlcCers) in the ER and glycosyl-79 inositolphosphorylceramides (GIPCs) by the addition of simple or multiple sugars on 80 ceramide at the C1 position in the Golgi.
+These reactions are catalyzed by glucosylceramide 81 synthase (GCS) and at least three functional IPC-synthases and several glycosyl or 82 glucuronyl transferases (Wang et al., 2008; Mina et al., 2010; Rennie et al., 2014; Msanne et 83 al., 2015).
 The complex sphingolipids can exhibit very high levels of sugar decoration.
-One study of 23 plant species identified at least 21 different patterns showing variation in number, type and order of glycan substitutions (Cacas et al., 2013).
-The biosynthesis of complex sphingolipids is tightly controlled and the GIPC pool is regulated by the hydrolysis of GIPC to phytoceramide-1 phosphate by the action of a phospholipase D (PLD) (Tanaka et al., 2013).
-Functional characterisations of enzymes of the sphingolipid biosynthetic pathway have also pointed to the controls on the pathway and the specific pool sizes and structures that are generated.
-This flexibility enables sphingolipids to constitute both a structural membrane component and a signalling molecule from the same basic lipid backbones.
-For more details about sphingolipid biosynthesis, see the recent reviews by Luttgeharm et al., 2016; Michaelson et al., 2016 and Mamode Cassim et al., 2019.
+One 84 study of 23 plant species identified at least 21 different patterns showing variation in number, 85 type and order of glycan substitutions (Cacas et al., 2013).
+The biosynthesis of complex 86 sphingolipids is tightly controlled and the GIPC pool is regulated by the hydrolysis of GIPC to 87 phytoceramide-1 phosphate by the action of a phospholipase D (PLD) (Tanaka et al., 2013).
+88 Functional characterizations of enzymes of the sphingolipid biosynthetic pathway have also 89 pointed to the controls on the pathway and the specific pool sizes and structures that are 90 generated.
+This flexibility enables sphingolipids to constitute both a structural membrane 91 component and a signaling molecule from the same basic lipid backbones.
+For more details 92 about sphingolipid biosynthesis, see the recent reviews by Luttgeharm et al., 2016, 93 Michaelson et al., 2016 and Mamode Cassim et al., 2019.